groboclown/petronia/docs/architecture.md

 ## System Parts

-### Core
+### Base and Core

-The "core" parts (put under the `petronia3.system` module) provide the global, top-level core parts of Petronia that allows it to work.
+The "base" parts (put under the `petronia.base` module) provide the global, top-level core parts of Petronia that allows it to work.
 Everything else is an extension.

+The "core" parts are extensions that are expected to always be active for most extensions.
+They are separated out, because the Petronia system could theoretically operate without them.

 #### Identifiable Participants